elastic/curator/README.rst

 support this endpoint (such as AWS ES, see #717) *will not* be able to use Curator version 4.

-\* It appears that AWS ES 2.x (not confirmed for 1.x) [does not allow access to the snapshot status endpoint](https://github.com/elastic/curator/issues/796).
+\* It appears that AWS ES 2.x (not confirmed for 1.x) `does not allow access to the snapshot status endpoint`_.
 This prevents Curator 3 from being used to make snapshots.

+.. _does not allow access to the snapshot status endpoint: https://github.com/elastic/curator/issues/796

 Build Status
 ------------